leemgjunior/Data-Science/README.md

 # Data Science
-This is a repository for all python projects.
+This is a repository for all data science projects.

 ## Trainings in Progress...